Doing More With Less: Towards More Data-Efficient Syndrome-Based Neural Decoders: Improving Training With The Help Of Well-Designed Datasets

 \subsection{The benefits of training with a fixed dataset}

 In deep learning, the conventional approach involves using a fixed dataset for model training.
 This approach provides complete control over the training data.
 In the context of channel decoding, it translates to generating the training data once through offline processing, enabling careful selection of training examples.
-Additionally, making these datasets publicly available allows other researchers to benchmark their models under identical conditions\footnote{Some of the datasets created for this study are available on the AI4CODE project homepage \href{https://ai4code.projects.labsticc.fr/software}{https://ai4code.projects.labsticc.fr/}.}.
+Additionally, making these datasets publicly available allows other researchers to benchmark their models under identical conditions\footnote{Some of the datasets created for this study are available on the AI4CODE project homepage \href{https://ai4code.projects.labsticc.fr/software}{https://ai4code.projects.labsticc.fr/}.
+Code to reproduce all results is available at \href{https://github.com/lebidan/sbnd}{https://github.com/lebidan/sbnd}.}.
 As shown in subsection \ref{subsec:performance_limits}, fixed datasets are also instrumental in analyzing how model performance scales with the training set size for a given learning architecture and model capacity.
 This leads to a critical question: how should the pairs $(\mathbf{y}, \mathbf{e})$ that constitute the dataset be selected?